Austria-Hungary: Economy

 Black Friday, 9 May 1873, Vienna Stock Exchange.
 The Panic of 1873 and Long Depression followed.

 The heavily rural Austro-Hungarian economy slowly modernised after 1867.
 Railroads opened up once-remote areas, and cities grew.
 Many small firms promoted capitalist way of production.
 Technological change accelerated industrialization and urbanization.
 The first Austrian stock exchange (the Wiener Börse) was opened in 1771 in Vienna, the first stock exchange of the Kingdom of Hungary (the Budapest Stock Exchange) was opened in Budapest in 1864.
-The central bank (Bank of issue) was founded as Austrian National Bank in 1816.
-In 1878, it transformed into Austro-Hungarian National Bank with principal offices in both Vienna and Budapest.
+Several central banks or banks of issue were founded, including the Wiener Stadtbank then the Austrian National Bank in 1816.
+In 1878 after a decade of negotiations, the monarchy established the Austro-Hungarian Bank with principal offices in both Vienna and Budapest.
 The central bank was governed by alternating Austrian or Hungarian governors and vice-governors.
 Austria-Hungary also became the world's third-largest manufacturer and exporter of electric home appliances, electric industrial appliances, and power generation apparatus for power plants, after the United States and the German Empire, and it constructed Europe's second-largest railway network, after the German Empire.
 In 2000, a study estimated that GDP in constant national prices in 1913 was 19,140.8 million for Cisleithania and 10,971.6 million for Transleithania, a combined 30,112.4 million krone.
 (Note: Bosnia-Herzegovina is excluded from these estimates.)
-According to a 2005 study, GDP (PPP) in 1913 was 105,515 million 1990 Int$, the fifth-largest in Europe.
+According to a 2005 study, GDP (PPP) in 1913 was 100,515 million 1990 Int$, the fifth-largest in Europe.